Rail transport in Lebanon: Independent Lebanon

 General Georges Catroux proclaimed the independence of Lebanon in 1941 but the French did not actually permit local rule until 1943.
 In 1946, the Lebanese government bought the Naqoura–Tripoli Railway for £5 000 000, yielding its management to DHP.
-Syria nationalized its own railways in 1956 as CFS (Chemins de Fer Syriens).
+Syria nationalized its own railways in 1956 as CFS (Syrian Railways).
 In 1960 or 1961, the country's network was reorganized as the Lebanese Railway (Chemin de fer de l'État Libanais, CEL).
 The Lebanese Civil War caused considerable damage to the rail network, however, and services gradually ceased.
 During the civil war, damage was caused by militias who blew up the tracks, Israeli army shelling and Syrian security forces digging up parts of the track to sell as scrap metal in Pakistan.
 A 1974 article revealed that the 1.05-m DHP system was still working but still using steam power, uncompetitive and loss making.
 The line between Beirut and Damascus was closed in 1976.
 Commuter service between Dora and Byblos ceased in 1993 and the last regular rail operations in Lebanon—trains carrying cement from Chekka to Beirut—ended in 1997.
 The Polish diesel locomotive class SP45 for this line continued to be run once a month at the Furn el Shebbak stockyards as late as 2002, but service was not resumed.

 Syria

 Only a very short length of the Syrian Homs-Tartus line crosses the border into Lebanon.
 This happens because the railway was built before this border was defined.
-While today in Syria, all network and trains are operated by CFS (Chemins de Fer Syriens).
+While today in Syria, all network and trains are operated by CFS (Syrian Railways).